RobertARandolph/AdmiralBumbleBee.com/about.md

 	* [Clojure](https://clojure.org) and Java for desktop.
 	* ~~Haskell for fun.~~
         * I'm current playing with [Nim](https://nim-lang.org) for fun now.
+		* I've been adding cljs capability to my resumé recently.

 * Music...
 	* Electric and Double bass